 - inability to gain weight

-While these symptoms could point to Giardia in dogs, they could also be a sign of another parasite or more serious health issue.
+While these symptoms could point to Giardia in dogs, they could also signify another parasite or a more severe health issue.

-Unfortunately, no home remedy has been proven to effectively treat Giardia in dogs.
-You can by over-the-counter anti-parasitic medications for your pet, but these may not be 100% effective either.
+You can buy over-the-counter anti-parasitic medications for your pet, but these may not be 100% effective either.

 Oregon grape is a natural antibiotic that could be used to treat Giardia in dogs.

 Some holistic veterinarians say that giving your dog 1 clove for every 10 pounds of body weight per day could cure Giardia.

 Garlic is another home remedy that has been shown to get rid of certain parasites.
-However, this is also another ingredient that could be toxic to your dog if you feed him too much.
+However, this is another ingredient that could be toxic to your dog if you feed him too much.